renspringlea/ryba.ren/index.markdown

 * Buddhist-Christian Dual Belonging: Affirmations, Objections, Explorations (ed.
 Gavin D'Costa and Ross Thompson)
 * The Rainfall Market (You Yeong-Gwang) [fiction]
 * Roots and Sky: A Journey Home in Four Seasons (Christie Purifoy)
-* How to Focus (Thich Nhat Hanh)
-* Bodies of Subversion: A Secret History of Women and Tattoo (Margot Mifflin, 2nd ed)

 ## Blog
 *These posts are hot takes and little tidbits that I find interesting, not systematic or rigorous examinations of any topic.
 "Notes on" posts summarise key academic sources on a given topic, rather than involving my own reasoning or views.
 I do not use generative AI to write (exceptions are clearly labelled).*